Jawar19/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Prerequisites

-- Administrator rights on Home Assistant
+- Administrator rights in Home Assistant
-- If you want to migrate from a 500 series controller, before starting migration, [update the controller to SDK 6.61 or higher](https://aeotec.freshdesk.com/support/solutions/articles/6000252294-z-stick-gen5-v1-02-firmware-update)
+- If you want to migrate from a 500 series controller, before starting migration, [update the controller to SDK 6.61+](https://aeotec.freshdesk.com/support/solutions/articles/6000252294-z-stick-gen5-v1-02-firmware-update)

 ### To migrate a Z-Wave network to a new controller